abstractmachines/abstractmachines.github.io/_posts/2023-1-6-raspberry-pi-3-tutorial.md

 6. Write.
 This will take a few minutes.
 7. Insert the SDCard into your RPI.
 8. Power it on.
+9. You'll see a login screen, but do **NOT** login yet.
+Instead, wait, and you'll see some stuff print out regarding `cloud-init`.
+10. _Wait_ until the `cloud-init` install "stops", and press enter.
+11. You'll see a prompt:
+    - `raspberry pi login:`
+    - Enter the username you used during step 5 when you configured advanced options.
+(Usually this is `pi` on Raspbian installs and `ubuntu` on Ubuntu installs, but these are defaults, and we shouldn't be using the defaults, hence step 5).
+Hit enter.
+    - Enter the password (you'll be prompted to do so).
+    - Now we are at a CLI prompt `pi@raspberrypi:~$`

+...
+We have now installed and logged into Ubuntu Server on RPI!

-9. ssh into the raspberry pi from your laptop to establish a connection.
+12. ssh into the raspberry pi from your laptop to establish a connection.
     - _On the rpi:_
+        - We don't have `net-tools` installed (`sudo apt install net-tools` if we want it), so we'll use `hostname -I` to retrieve the hostname and the IP address.
+        - Note the IP address.
+    - _Then, on your laptop:_
+        - `ssh pi@<rpi_ip_address>`
+        - Enter password, you'll be prompted to.
+    - Once we ssh into the rpi successfully, we'll see an Ubuntu welcome message.

+## Installing with Raspbian
+_Mostly_ the same instructions as above, only you want to install Raspberry Pi _legacy_ OS, with a desktop, as you'll see that's the OS that's compatible with rpi 3.

+> The way we ssh in to an rpi with Raspbian installed will be different from Ubuntu server:

+- ssh into the raspberry pi from your laptop to establish a connection.
+    - _On the rpi:_
         - Run `ifconfig` on the raspberry pi terminal.
         - Note the IP address belonging to `wlan0`.
     - _Then, on your laptop:_
         - `ssh pi@<rpi_ip_address>`

-## Installing with Raspbian
-Same instructions as above, only you want to install Raspberry Pi _legacy_ OS, with a desktop, as you'll see that's the OS that's compatible with rpi 3.

 ## Fun tips
 - To use ssh with GUI, you must enable X11 (or, one assumes, Wayland probably).